Chapter 5.

 Download Whole Chapter

-The standard model needs at least five fields and fifteen virtual particles to even partly explain the ordinary matter that is less than five percent of our universe, while the last chapter did the same and more using one process running on one network (4.5.8).
-This chapter aims to unify the fields of physics under one quantum field, while the many fields of quantum field theory deny a unified field theory.
+The standard model needs five fields and fifteen virtual particles to only partly explain ordinary matter, which is less than five percent of our universe, but one quantum process running on a network can do the same and more (4.5.8).
+This chapter attributes gravity and electro-magnetism to the quantum field that network generates.

-The founders of quantum theory initially envisaged the quantum field as a network of oscillating points, each like a mass on a spring (Figure 5.1) but vibrating in three directions not one.
-Schrödinger developed quantum mechanics based on a network of quantum harmonic oscillators, but there was a catch.
+The founders of quantum theory initially imagined the quantum field as a network of oscillating points vibrating in three directions, like a mass on a spring (Figure 5.1).
+Schrödinger developed quantum mechanics based on these quantum harmonic oscillators, but there was one problem.

 Figure 5.1.
 A mass on a spring oscillates.

-Quantum oscillations occur outside our space, in a complex dimension that isn’t physical.
-They explain light waves but as nothing physically moves, they are called virtual, so they don’t actually exist, but in this model, they not only exist but also cause the physical events we see.
-The quantum field then arises from a surface that vibrates to support waves of light and lumps of matter by oscillations that occur:
+The quantum waves that explain light occur outside space, in a non-physical dimension, so they can’t physically exist, but in this model, they both exist and cause the physical events we see.
+The quantum field then arises when the network of space vibrates, to support waves of light and lumps of matter, by oscillations that occur:

 5. To cause physical events.
 The strength of the quantum field at each point is the probability that a physical event will occur there (3.9.3).

-Figure 5.2 imagines the quantum field as a vibrating surface that causes our physical world.
+Figure 5.2 depicts the quantum field as the vibrating surface that causes our physical world.

 Figure 5.2.
 The quantum field oscillates.